Revu and MCP

 • Download the AI model desktop application (if available).

-• Configure Revu to allow the MCP connection.
+• Configure Revu and the AI model to allow the MCP connection.

 Use the links below to set up Revu and AI models.